 Where the intermediary is not empowered to provide the required information on beneficial owners (e.g. lawyers bound by professional confidentiality rules) or where the intermediary is not subject to the same due diligence standards referred to above, a bank must not permit the intermediary to open an account or allow the account to continue to operate, unless specific permission has been obtained in writing from the CBB.

-Sunt.
-Central Bank of Bahrain Volume 1: Rulebook Conventional Banks
+Central Bank of Bahrain Volume 2: Central Bank of Bahrain Rulebook Islamic Banks

 FC-1.8 Enhanced Due Diligence for Correspondent Banking Relationships